Aggregating distribution forecasts from deep ensembles: Combining probabilistic forecasts

 \subsubsection{Vincentization (VI)}

-While the LP aggregates the forecasts on a probability scale, VI performs a quantile-based linear aggregation \citep{Vincent1912, Ratcliff1979,Genest1992}.
-We extend the standard VI framework\footnote{To the best of our knowledge, VI is usually only applied with standardized weights $w_i, i=1,\dots,n,$ with $\sum_{i=1}^n w_i = 1$, and without the intercept $a$.
+While the LP aggregates the forecasts on a probability scale, VI performs a quantile-based linear aggregation \citep{Ratcliff1979,Genest1992}.
+We extend the standard VI framework\footnote{To the best of our knowledge, VI is usually only applied with non-negative weights that sum up to 1 and without an intercept \citep[e.g.,][]{Fakoor2023}.
 Exceptions include \citet{Wolffram2021} and related, unpublished simulation experiments by Anja Mühlemann (University of Bern, 2020, personal communication). } by defining the VI quantile function via

 where $a \in \R$ and $w_i \geq 0$ for $i = 1, \dots, n$.
-In contrast to the LP, the weights do not need to sum to one and only their non-negativity is required to ensure the monotonicity of the resulting quantile function $Q^a_w$.\footnote{Note that in general $Q^a_w$ is not the quantile function corresponding to the CDF $F_w$ of the LP, even for $a = 0$ and equal weights.} Further, a real-valued intercept $a$ is added to the aggregated quantile functions to correct for systematic biases.
+In contrast to the LP, the weights do not need to sum to 1 and only their non-negativity is required to ensure the monotonicity of the resulting quantile function $Q^a_w$.
+Again, we will consider only the case of equal weights, which here translates to a free weight parameter $w_i = w_0 \geq 0$ for $i = 1,...,n$.
+Further, a real-valued intercept $a$ is added to the aggregated quantile functions to correct for systematic biases.